Translation in the Wild: NMT vs LLMs: A Comparison

 \subsection{Quality and Evaluation}

 How do these approaches compare in translation quality?
-Recent studies have benchmarked LLMs against dedicated MT systems.
+Earlier studies benchmarked LLMs against dedicated MT systems.
 For example, \citet{zhang_machine_2023} evaluated 15 open-source language models on translation tasks via prompting and compared to fine-tuned NMT models.
 They found that a bit of fine-tuning or domain adaptation (e.g. via QLoRA, \citealt{dettmers_qlora_2023}) on a small translation dataset boosts the translation performance of the model very significantly.
 A more extensive study showed that GPT-4 (which was a leading model at that time) outperformed Meta’s NLLB (No Language Left Behind, a specialized multilingual NMT model, \citealt{team_no_2022}) in about 40\% of evaluated translation directions, but still underperformed a strong commercial engine (Google Translate) on many low-resource language pairs \citep{zhu_multilingual_2024}.
 The consensus emerging from the work reported in 2023–2024 was that LLMs are remarkably good \emph{general translators}, especially for high-resource languages and with careful prompting, but a dedicated NMT that is tailored to a specific \emph{domain} or \emph{style} can still have an edge in its niche.
 For example, for technical texts with specialized terminology, a fine-tuned NMT might preserve terminology more consistently than an LLM, unless the LLM is explicitly guided or instructed \citep{hendy_how_2023}.
 But the field is developing very rapidly.\footnote{For a recent industry report, see \citealt{intento_inc_generative_2025}.
-For a recent linguistically-focused comparison of NMT, LLM, and human translation outputs, see \citealt{sizov-etal-2024-analysing}.}
+For a recent linguistically-focused comparison of NMT, LLM, and human translation outputs, see \citealt{sizov-etal-2024-analysing}. \citealp{kong_evaluation_2025} is an example of a comparative user study of the translation performance of ChatGPT-4 and Google Translate in a very practical domain of hospital discharge instructions.}